We've come up with seven financial resolutions that'll help you get the new year off to a flying start...

 If you’ve racked up a lot of debt on a credit card and you’re paying a hefty rate of interest, you should transfer that debt over to a 0% balance transfer credit card.

-A good option is the Sainsbury's Bank Low Balance Transfer Fee Credit Card, which will allow you to avoid paying interest on that debt for 26 months with a fee of just 1% of the amount you're switching.
+A good option is the HSBC Balance Transfer Card, which will allow you to avoid paying interest on that debt for 25 months with a fee of 1.5% of the amount you're switching.
+There are balance transfer cards that don't have a fee, but these have shorter interest-free periods.

 2. Get into the savings habit

 With money tight for many of us, saving on a regular basis can be difficult.
-However, if you work out a budget and make a few cutbacks, you’ll find it much easier.
+But if you work out a budget and make a few cutbacks, you’ll find it much easier.

-Perhaps you can get rid of that gym membership you’ve been forking out for each month, or maybe you can start taking your own packed lunch to work rather than buying one each day?
+Perhaps you can get rid of that gym membership you’ve been forking out for each month, or if you’re not working from home, maybe you can start taking your own packed lunch to work rather than buying one each day?

 Of course, once you’ve done this, it’s important to choose a suitable savings account to put all of that extra money into.